Coronations in Asia: Iran

-The Shahs of Persia (or Iran, after 1935) crowned themselves in an elaborate coronation ritual staged in Tehran, their capital.
-The last of these was the coronation of Shah Mohammad Reza Pahlavi of Iran in 1967.
-The ceremony took place in the Grand Hall of the Golestan Palace, and commenced with the ceremonial entrance of the Crown Prince into the coronation hall.
+The Shahs of Iran (Persia) crowned themselves in elaborate coronation rituals, the latest of which were staged in Tehran, the capital since 1786.
+The last of these was the coronation of Mohammad Reza Shah Pahlavi in 1967.
+The ceremony took place in the Salam Hall of Golestan Palace and commenced with the ceremonial entrance of Crown Prince Reza.
 Moving past the assembled guests, the prince took his place in front of a throne set to the left of his father's, where he remained standing awaiting the arrival of his parents.

-Next, the Empress Farah entered the room, followed by six maids of honor; these were followed in turn by the Shah, preceded by the heads of the Iranian army, navy and air force.
-He took his place in front of the Nadari throne, where his wife curtsied to him, while a choir intoned the hymn Avalin Salam.
-The crowns of the Shah and empress were brought in next, together with a copy of the Qur'an; at this, the Shah seated himself on his throne, the entire assembly being seated afterwards.
+Next, Shahbanu (empress) Farah entered the hall, followed by six maids of honour; these were followed in turn by the Shah, preceded by the heads of the Iranian army, navy, and air force.
+He took his place in front of the Nadari Throne, where the Shahbanu curtsied to him, while a choir intoned the hymn Avalin Salam.
+The crowns of the Shah and Shahbanu were brought in next, together with a copy of the Quran; at this, the Shah seated himself on his throne, the entire assembly being seated afterward.

-The ceremony itself began with the Imam Djomeh reciting several verses from the Qur'an and offering a special coronation prayer, following which the Shah kissed the Muslim holy book, representative of his duty as patron and defender of Islam.
+The ceremony itself began with the Imam Djomeh reciting several verses from the Quran and offering a special coronation prayer, following which the Shah kissed the Muslim holy book, representative of his duty as patron and defender of Islam.
 Following this, various items of the Iranian regalia were brought forward.
-The Shah first received the Emerald Belt, followed by the Imperial Sword and Robe.
+The Shah first received the Golden Belt, followed by the Imperial Sword and Robe.
 Finally, the Pahlavi Crown was presented, and the Iranian ruler placed it upon his own head in accordance with Iranian custom.
-After this, the Shah was given the Imperial Sceptre, after which he crowned his empress and listened to three loyal addresses, the first made by a representative of the royal family (usually the Crown Prince).
+Thereafter, the Shah was given the Imperial Sceptre, after which he crowned Shahbanu Farah with the Empress's Crown and listened to three loyal addresses, the first made by a representative of the royal family (usually the Crown Prince).
 The Shah then offered an address of his own, following which he received the homage of all male members of his family.

 Jerusalem

 The first two Kings of Jerusalem, Baldwin I and Baldwin II, were crowned in the Church of the Nativity in Bethlehem.
 Between 1131 and 1186, coronations were held in the Church of the Holy Sepulchre.
 Frederick II, Holy Roman Emperor, was the only king crowned in Jerusalem in the 13th century.

 The new monarch was dressed in the palace by the chamberlain.
-The chamberlain, who bore the royal sword, then headed procession to the Church in which the coronation ceremony took place.
-The chamberlain then handed the crown, sceptre and the rest of the regalia to the monarch.
+The chamberlain, who bore the royal sword, then headed the procession to the Church in which the coronation ceremony took place.
+The chamberlain then handed the crown, scepter, and the rest of the regalia to the monarch.
 The coronation was followed by a feast for the noblemen who attended the ceremony.

-The regalia possessed by the Kings of Jerusalem, as well as coronation ceremony itself, were influenced by those of Byzantine emperors.
+The regalia possessed by the Kings of Jerusalem, as well as the coronation ceremony itself, were influenced by those of Byzantine emperors.
 The coronation of Baldwin I of Constantinople was notably similar to the coronation of the Kings and Queens of Jerusalem.